Data-Efficient Indentation Size Effect Correction in Steels Using Machine Learning and Physics-Constrained Neural Network: Results and Discussion

-The classical Nix-Gao linearization (\(H^{2}\)~versus~\({1}/{h_{c}}\)) was applied as the analytical correction baseline (see Figure~\ref{fig:nix_gao_full}).
-In the deep contact regime (\({1}/{h_{c}} < 4.65\ \mu\mathrm{m}^{-1}\),~\(h_{c} > 215\)~nm), all three specimens follow the expected linear scaling.
-At shallower depths, the data deviate systematically upward, producing bilinear curvatures arising from two compounding contributions: depth-dependent GND hardening and a depth-independent pile-up bias that is most pronounced in the low-strain-hardening martensitic specimen.
-When a linear fit is forced through the full depth range, the shallow-depth curvature inflates the extrapolated intercept, yielding MAPE = 8.0\% against~\(H_{350}\), with the intermediate specimen overestimated by 20.1\%.
-Applying the empirically selected truncation threshold (\({1}/{h_{c}} \leq 4.65\ \mu\mathrm{m}^{-1}\)) recovers linear Nix-Gao scaling and reduces MAPE to 1.2\%, this truncated result constitutes the honest analytical benchmark against which the ML framework is evaluated.
-In low-strain-hardening microstructures, specifically the martensitic architecture of the hardest specimen, this pile-up bias is most pronounced, consistent with the largest shallow-depth deviation observed in Figure~\ref{fig:nix_gao_full}.
+The classical Nix-Gao linearization (\(H^{2}\) versus \({1}/{h_{c}}\)) was applied as the analytical correction baseline (Figure~\ref{fig:nix_gao_full}).
+In the deep contact regime (\({1}/{h_{c}} < 4.65\ \mu\mathrm{m}^{-1}\), \(h_{c} > 215\) nm), all three specimens follow the expected linear scaling.
+At shallower depths, the data deviate systematically upward, producing bilinear curvatures arising from two compounding contributions: depth-dependent GND hardening and a depth-independent pile-up bias that is most pronounced in the low-strain-hardening martensitic specimen, consistent with the largest shallow-depth deviation observed in Figure~\ref{fig:nix_gao_full}.
+When a linear fit is forced through the full depth range, the shallow-depth curvature inflates the extrapolated intercept, yielding MAPE = 8.0\% against \(H_{350\mathrm{mN}}\), with the intermediate specimen overestimated by 20.1\%.
+Applying the empirically selected truncation threshold (\({1}/{h_{c}} \leq 4.65\ \mu\mathrm{m}^{-1}\)) recovers linear Nix-Gao scaling and reduces MAPE to 1.2\%; this truncated result constitutes the honest analytical benchmark against which the machine learning frameworks are evaluated.

-The truncation threshold (\(h_{c} > 215\)~nm), however, excludes precisely the shallow-contact regime that is physically indispensable for constrained-volume characterization of thin films, individual microstructural phases, and ion-irradiated layers.
-The ML framework presented in the following sections is designed to operate on this excluded data regime, extracting~\(H_{0}\)~from feature vectors derived at contact depths where analytical linearization cannot function.
+The truncation threshold (\(h_{c} > 215\) nm), however, excludes precisely the shallow-contact regime that is physically indispensable for constrained-volume characterization of thin films, individual microstructural phases, and ion-irradiated layers.
+The conventional regression models and the physics-constrained neural network presented in the following sections are designed to operate on this excluded data regime, extracting \(H_{\mathrm{ref}}\) from feature vectors derived at contact depths where analytical linearization cannot function.

+Thus, truncated Nix--Gao analysis remains the appropriate analytical benchmark for steels when a sufficiently deep linear regime is experimentally accessible.
+The machine-learning task considered here is different: whether a high-load reference hardness can be recovered from a single shallow-inclusive indentation, without additional tests at multiple loads and without manually discarding the depth range that is most relevant for constrained-volume characterization.

 \hypertarget{machine-learning-predictive-performance}{